akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice pressed her hand to her stomach, which had begun to hurt.

-The mother, oblivious, leaned closer to her husband.
+The mother, oblivious, leant closer to her husband.
 “We gave up a dozen good capons, a side of bacon and a sack of flour, and what do we get?”

 “A blessing and a pat on the head,” said the man.
 “Though we got paid.”